Meet the Board of Directors

 Lynn Frazier, PE, PTOE (Treasurer)

 Ben is a project engineer for Gorrill Palmer’s municipal group.
 He joined Gorrill Palmer after graduating from the University of Maine in Orono with a degree in Civil and Environmental Engineering in 2017.
 He has assisted in the design of many municipal projects including roadway and sidewalk design, pavement management plans, culvert replacement, sewer separations, and wastewater pump stations.
 Ben was a member of the ASCE through college and has continued attending meetings through his professional career.
-He looks forward to joining the ASCE board and learning what goes into planning and running the Maine ASCE Chapter.
-Ben favorite place to be outside of work is at his camp on Sebago swimming, boating, and playing with the dogs.
+He looks forward to taking on a larger role on Maine ASCE board and working with the amazing previous and new board members.
+Ben’s favorite place to be outside of work is at his camp on Sebago swimming, boating, and playing with the dogs.

 Ben grew up in Old Town, Maine.
 He graduated from the University of Maine in 2017 with a Bachelor’s Degree in Civil and Environmental Engineering.
 During his time there, he was a member of the concrete canoe team and served as the vice president of the ASCE student chapter.
 He then continued at UMaine to complete a Master’s Degree in Civil and Environmental Engineering with a focus in structural engineering and mechanics in 2019.
 During this time, he was a research assistant at the Advanced Structures and Composites Center, developing a hybrid thermoplastic composite and concrete deck system.
 Ben currently lives in Topsham, Maine and is a bridge engineer for the Falmouth branch of T. Y. Lin International.